fabrizio-pasti/esqlj-elastic-jdbc/README.md

 # esqlj-elastic-jdbc
 **An open source JDBC driver for Elasticsearch released under Apache License 2.0**

+## Five years ago, I developed and released this JDBC driver for SQL integration with Elasticsearch.
+With the rapid evolution of NLP-to-SQL solutions, this library can now be positioned as a zero-cost integration component, enabling seamless access to Elasticsearch’s powerful indexing capabilities.
+The current implementation is compatible with Elastic release 7; however, it does not yet support several aggregation types.
+If you are interested in advancing the project—such as ensuring compatibility with Elastic release 9, removing the JDBC driver layer in favor of a more lightweight and flexible integration approach, or adapting the codebase to Python—please feel free to contact me at fabrizio.pasti@gmail.com.

 esqlj is a JDBC driver for Elastic built on top of Elastic Rest High Level API (rel.
 7.11).
 See Elastic licenses in folder `licenses/elastic-licenses`